 Frequently Asked Questions about College and Career Ready Standards.

 CCRS Myth & Facts - Facts about the Alabama College and Career Ready Standards

 All information was taken from the Alabama Department of Education website.

 Notice to Parents

 Basic school funding depends on the free & reduced forms that the parents are asked to fill out.
 Whether the student does or does not eat in the cafeteria, it is very important to the Winston County School System that the forms are completed.
-Forms may be picked up in the school office or printed here.
+Forms may be picked up in the school office.
 More information about the school lunch program can be found in the child nutrition section.